The Wild Center is science-based, and its experiences, exhibits and programs are designed to open new ways to look into our relationship with nature.

 A July 2004 groundbreaking event drew a crowd of 1,500 supporters, including Governor Pataki, who operated a giant earth mover to mark the official start of construction.
 With the opening set for July 4, 2006, almost eight years to the day of that first conversation in Long Lake, the funds had been raised from 5,237 donors, who had given 14,808 separate gifts totaling $28.3 million.

-In 2010, the Center initiated a Campaign for The Wild Center, to fund what its leaders called Wild Center 2.0.
-The Campaign was completed in early 2016, and raised over $20 million to build on the success of the Center.
-While the Campaign was underway, a group of donors purchased and gave to the Center 50 acres of adjacent land that will be used to expand the Center’s outdoor experiences.
+In 2013 the Center initiated a Campaign for The Wild Center, to fund what its leaders called Wild Center 2.0.
+The Campaign raised $20 million to build on the success of the Center.
+While the Campaign was underway, a group of donors purchased and gave to the Center 50-acres of adjacent land that will be used to expand the Center’s outdoor experiences.

-Stephanie Ratcliffe, the Center’s Executive Director, describes The Wild Center’s collection as a trove spread over all six million acres of the Adirondacks.
+Stephanie Ratcliffe, now the Center’s Executive Director, describes The Wild Center’s collection as a trove spread over all six million acres of the Adirondacks.
 “It’s one of the best and most important collections in the world – and we’ve just begun to explore it.
-The Adirondacks can be a great success for everything and everyone who lives inside its borders and by being that success it can be an American model for a world that is looking for a way people and nature can thrive together.
-Our story at The Wild Center has just begun."
+The Adirondacks can be a great success for everything and everyone who lives inside its borders and by being that success it can be an American model for a world that is looking for a way people and nature can coexist.
+Our story at The Wild Center has just begun”.